TosbackCgusBridge-Bot/CGUs-versions/Peoplesmart/Privacy Policy.md

 P.O.
 Box 391146
 Omaha, NE 68139

+1-888-906-4278
 privacy@peoplesmart.com

 TRUSTe

-The TRUSTe program covers only information that is collected through this website: www.peoplesmart.com, and does not cover information that may be collected through software downloaded from the site.
-In order to view our relationship with TRUSTe please visit the validation page visible by clicking on the TRUSTe Seal.

-If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact TRUSTe at https://feedback-form.truste.com/watchdog/request.
+If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third party dispute resolution provider (free of charge) here.

+Effective Date Of This Policy: August 25, 2017

 About Manage Your Listing Affiliate Program Help Center Privacy Education How We Think About Privacy Important Notices for Use Terms of Use Privacy Policy Opt-Out Policy Payment Policy Data Sources Education About Our Cookies FCRA Regulations Contact Us Sitemap Explore People Search Plans &.
 Pricing Sign In PeopleSmart PRO Directories Find People Court Records Criminal Records County Records Company About Blog Privacy Education Affiliates Support Help Sitemap Opt Out Follow PeopleSmart